Morphux/Developer-Documentation/docs/Protocol.md

     u8_t        type;
 }               header_t;
 ```
-Type is an integer on 8 bits, and possible values are:
+Type is an integer on 8 bits, and its possible values are:

 | Value | Name | Description |
 |-------|------|-------------|